-2.3.1 With regard to genetic variation and the particular features of propagation of a variety:

-(a) a low level of genetic variation is expected for vegetatively propagated and truly self-pollinated (e.g. rice, soybean, wheat) varieties.
-Variation in the expression of characteristics within such varieties should result, predominantly, from environmental influences;

-(b) variation in the expression of characteristics within mainly self-pollinated varieties (e.g. cotton, triticale) should also result, predominantly, from environmental influences but a low level of genetic variation caused by some cross pollination is accepted.
-Therefore, more variation may be tolerated than for vegetatively propagated and truly self-pollinated varieties;

-(c) in cross-pollinated varieties (including synthetic varieties), variation in the expression of characteristics within varieties results from both genetic and environmental components.
-In relation to self-pollinated, vegetatively propagated and mainly self-pollinated varieties a higher genetic variation is accepted.
-The overall level of variation is, therefore, generally higher in cross-pollinated and synthetic varieties;

-(d) genetic variation in hybrid varieties depends on the type of hybrid (single- or multiple-cross), the level of genetic variation in the parental lines (inbred lines or others) and the system for hybrid seed production (mechanical emasculation, system of male sterility etc.).
-The tolerance limits for uniformity are set according to the specific situation resulting from genetic and environmental influences on the variation in the expression of characteristics.

-2.3.2 As noted in Section 1 [cross ref.], the UPOV Convention requires consideration of the uniformity of a variety on the basis of "... the variation that may be expected from the particular features of its propagation, ...".
-Thus, the General Introduction (see Chapter 6:
+- 2.3.1 With regard to genetic variation and the particular features of propagation of a variety: - (a) a low level of genetic variation is expected for vegetatively propagated (e.g. apricot, avocado)^c and truly self-pollinated (e.g. rice, soybean, wheat)^d varieties.
+Variation in the expression of characteristics within such varieties should result, predominantly, from environmental influences; - (b) variation in the expression of characteristics within mainly self-pollinated varieties (e.g. cotton, triticale)^d should also result, predominantly, from environmental influences but a low level of genetic variation caused by some cross pollination is accepted.
+Therefore, more variation may be tolerated than for vegetatively propagated and truly self-pollinated varieties; - (c) in cross-pollinated varieties (including synthetic varieties), variation in the expression of characteristics within varieties results from both genetic and environmental components.
+The overall level of variation is, therefore, generally higher in cross-pollinated and synthetic varieties.
+In relation to self-pollinated, vegetatively propagated and mainly self-pollinated varieties a higher genetic variation is accepted^e; - (d) genetic variation in hybrid varieties depends on the type of hybrid (single- or multiple-cross), the level of genetic variation in the parental lines (inbred lines or others) and the system for hybrid seed production (mechanical emasculation, system of male sterility etc.).
+The tolerance limits for uniformity of hybrid varieties are set according to the specific situation resulting from genetic and environmental influences on the variation in the expression of characteristics. - 2.3.2 As noted in Section 1 [cross ref.], the UPOV Convention requires consideration of the uniformity of a variety on the basis of "... the variation that may be expected from the particular features of its propagation, ...".
+Thus, the General Introduction (see Chapter 6: Section 6.4), explains "Where all the plants of a variety are very similar, and in particular for vegetatively propagated and self-pollinated varieties, it is possible to assess uniformity by the number of obviously different plants - "off-types" - that occur.

-&lt;sup>1 The TC agreed to list [examples of] truly self-pollinated and mainly self-pollinated types sparately.

-Section 6.4), explains "Where all the plants of a variety are very similar, and in particular for vegetatively propagated and self-pollinated varieties, it is possible to assess uniformity by the number of obviously different plants - "off-types" - that occur.
 However, where the range of variation within a variety is larger, because of the features of its propagation, and in particular for cross-pollinated, including synthetic, varieties, the plants are not all very similar and it is not possible to visualize which plants should be considered as atypical or "off-types."
 In this case the uniformity can be assessed by considering the overall range of variation, observed across all the individual plants, to determine whether it is similar to comparable varieties".